 - ox is the singular of oxen.
 This is an –en noun.
 To form the plural, an -en was added.

-There are a lot of ways to categorize nouns: concrete vs. abstract nouns, common vs. proper nouns, count vs. non-count nouns, and compound vs. non-compound nouns.
-Let’s take a look at each of these kinds of categorization and see exactly what they each mean.
+There are many to categorize nouns: concrete vs. abstract nouns, common vs. proper nouns, count vs. noncount nouns, and compound vs. non-compound nouns.
+Let’s take a look at each of these classifications and see exactly what they each mean.

 Concrete vs. Abstract Nouns

-Concrete nouns are things you can hold, see, or otherwise sense, like book, light, or warmth.
+Concrete nouns are things you can touch, see, hear, or otherwise sense, like book, light, or warmth.

-Abstract nouns, on the other hand, are (as you might expect) abstract concepts, like time and love.
+Abstract nouns, on the other hand, are (as you might expect) abstract concepts that can’t be perceived through the senses, such as time and love.

 - concrete noun: rock